Forum

 Color Palette

-Under Palette you will be able to finetune custom RGB led colors.
+Under Palette you will be able to finetune custom HSL led colors.
 This is very usefull if you already have strong synesthetic habits.

 Toggle settings button and enter "Settings > MISC > Palette".

-You will see the colour chart on the matrix pads (a RGB color is made of 3 elements: red, green and blue).
+You will see the colour chart on the matrix pads (a HSL color is made of 3 elements: hue, saturation and lightness).

 Palette